Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 The first goal for this class is to use React with a public web API.

 The second goal is to work with form elements and user input with React.
 React has a special pattern for this due to the way it handles the virtual DOM.

+Last, the goal will be to look conditional rendering techniques that can be implemented with React.

+## Objectives

+- Implement the Controlled Component Pattern
+	- Use forms and form data in React
+- Build an app that works with a public API
+- Build system to handle network errors gracefully
+- Use conditional rendering patterns in React

 ## Introduction